McLean County, North Dakota

 McLean County (/məˈkleɪn/ mə-KLAYN-') is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 9,771.
-Its county seat is Washburn.
+As of the 2020 census, the population was 9,771, and was estimated to be 9,845 in 2024.
+The county seat is Washburn and the largest city is Garrison.

 History

 The Dakota Territory legislature created the county on March 8, 1883, with areas partitioned from Burleigh, Sheridan, and (now-extinct) Stevens counties.
 The county was named for John A. McLean, the first mayor of Bismarck.
 The county organization was completed on November 1 of that year.
 Its boundaries were altered in 1885, in 1892, and in 1908.
 It has retained its current configuration since November 3, 1908, when a portion of its previous territory was partitioned to recreate Sheridan County (Sheridan had been dissolved on November 8, 1892, with its territory annexed to McLean).

 Geography

 The county's western boundary is delineated by Lake Sakakawea, created in 1956 by construction of Garrison Dam at the county's southwestern edge.
 The southwestern boundary of the county is delineated by the Missouri River as it continues its southeastward flow from the lake.
 The county terrain consists of rolling hills, dotted with lakes and ponds in its eastern portion.
 The area is largely devoted to agriculture.
-The terrain slopes to the south and east, with its highest point on the north boundary line near its NW corner, at 2,201' (671m) ASL.
-The county has a total area of 2327.961 sqmi, of which 2110.272 sqmi is land and 217.689 sqmi (9.3%) is water.
-It is the third-largest county in North Dakota by land area and second-largest by total area.
+The terrain slopes to the south and east, with its highest point on the north boundary line near its NW corner, at 2,201 ft ASL.

+According to the United States Census Bureau, the county has a total area of 2327.961 sqmi, of which 2110.272 sqmi is land and 217.689 sqmi (9.35%) is water.
+It is the third-largest county in North Dakota by total area.